ombulabs/blog/_posts/2016-05-16-dry-your-test-unit.markdown

 end
 ```

-The new behavior adds a simple SPAM trap field that bots will usually fall for.
+The new behavior adds a simple [SPAM trap field](http://www.sitepoint.com/easy-spam-prevention-using-hidden-form-fields/)
+that bots will usually fall for.
-If a bot is submitting the `email_confirmation` field, then it is SPAM and it
+If a bot is submitting the `email_confirmation` field (which is hidden by a CSS
-gracefully ignores the request.
+class), then it is **SPAM** and it gracefully ignores the request.

-The test only tests the scenario where the bot is performing an AJAX request.
+The test only tests the scenario where the bot is performing an **AJAX**
-Then I thought that SPAM bots might try to submit a non-AJAX `html` request.
+request.
+Then I thought that SPAM bots might try to submit a non-AJAX `html`
+request.

 So I wrote some more:

 ```ruby